 The rise of non-compliant umbrellas

 Because of the IR35 reform, freelancers and contractors are being forced into working through an Umbrella company.

 Many companies within the private sector are choosing to hire contractors through Pay-As-You-Earn (PAYE) umbrella companies, avoiding the responsibility of determining how the hired contractors are to be taxed and therefore penalisation.

 This has led to the proliferation of dubious umbrella companies that do not only take far larger cuts than contractors were originally expecting but also offer schemes with unrealistic tax savings and “too good to be true” take-home pay rates that might lead to contractors facing life-changing tax bills in the following years.

-A take-home pay of for instance 85% is difficult to achieve if not with a form of creative accounting to minimize the amount of tax the contractor has to pay.
+A take-home pay of, for instance 85% is difficult to achieve if not with a form of creative accounting to minimise the amount of tax the contractor has to pay.

 Often this is done by splitting the contractor’s income into two different payments: a small one that is taxable and the larger amount as something non-taxable (e.g. annuity or benefit trust).

 If you as a freelancer agree to a scheme like this, you could put yourself at an important personal financial risk, ending up with a large fine for unpaid taxes.

 WorkMotion as a better solution than an umbrella company